 If you need to modify a parenting plan, it is possible.
 If the change is only temporary – like the example given above – the change can be made informally between you and your ex.
 If the change is disputed, however, then the parenting plan in effect remains in effect.
 In the above example, one parent needed to go away on a business trip – if the other parent refused to take the child(ren) during that time, then you would have to make other accommodations or not take the trip.

 This can be upsetting and frustrating and in part is the reason why you want to make sure your parenting plan is comprehensive and addresses as many possible situations as you can think of.
 An experienced attorney will have the insight to know what those situations could be and how the parenting plan can address them.

 If there are substantial changes needed to the parenting plan, you will have to file a supplemental petition for modification with the court where the parenting plan was initially filed and approved.

 If you have one or more minor children and are going through a divorce, a parenting plan will be required.
 Likewise, if a person files a petition for custody or another arrangement, a parenting plan will also be required even if you were never married.
 Courts believe it is in the child's best interest to create parenting plans that are mutual and fair.
 If that can't be done, the courts will develop a plan and make decisions for you.

 At Veliz Katz Law, we also believe that parenting plans are in the child's best interest.
-Second to that is the importance of having a plan that is comprehensive and addresses your specific needs.
-To learn how Veliz Katz Law can help you, contact us online or at 407-849-7072 to schedule a free initial consultation.
+Second, to that is the importance of having a plan that is comprehensive and addresses your specific needs.
+To learn how Veliz Katz Law can help you, Contact us to schedule a free initial consultation.